By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 Understanding the Criteria for SSDI

 Social Security Disability Insurance (SSDI) is a financial assistance program overseen by the Social Security Administration (SSA) with the help of state agencies.
 SSDI provides disability benefits to workers who have paid into Social Security and are unable to work due to physical or mental disability.
 Are you facing a serious disability that prevents you from obtaining or maintaining employment?
 Has your disability or medical condition lasted for longer than 12 months and expected to continue?
-If so, you may qualify for disability benefits and eligible to file a claim!
+If so, you may qualify for disability benefits and be eligible to file a claim!

 If you are disabled and wondering if you qualify for disability benefits, call us today to request case evaluation.
 We will advocate for you!

-Since our beginning, Jackson Law Firm, PLLC has been an advocate for individuals who have had their ability to work interrupted by a physical or mental impairment and has garnered their deserved benefits.
+Since its beginning, Jackson Law Firm, PLLC has been an advocate for individuals who have had their ability to work interrupted by a physical or mental impairment and has garnered their deserved benefits.
 Our supportive Chattanooga Social Security Disability lawyer has helped thousands of disabled clients receive their entitled financial relief and can advocate for your disability benefits.

 Learn How To Pass Your Disability Determination Services (DDS) Review.

 Even if you believe that your condition constitutes a disability you can still be turned down if it doesn't meet federal standards.
 In some cases, an applicant may actually be eligible for disability benefits but is denied because the application does not contain information that accurately specifies how the impairment or medical condition limits their ability to work.
 Additionally, how well an applicant's medical conditions or impairments are correctly presented could determine whether or not a person is considered disabled for the purpose of receiving disability benefits.
-Even if the applicant has a medical condition or impairment that is considered a disability according to the Social Security Administration's standards, the applicant may not eligible due to a lack of work history and work credits.
+Even if the applicant has a medical condition or impairment that is considered a disability according to the Social Security Administration's standards, the applicant may not be eligible due to a lack of work history and work credits.

 How Does the SSA Make a Determination for Benefits?